Eventonomy

 The Analytics feature card is visible on the Free plan but the toggle is locked.

-When Pro is active, turning Analytics on makes per-event organizer metrics available through the eventonomy/organizer-analytics block.
-No additional configuration is needed - the block reads directly from your event and RSVP data.
+When Pro is active, turning Analytics on does two things.
+It makes per-event organizer metrics available through the eventonomy-pro/organizer-analytics block, and it unlocks the backend Eventonomy → Reports screen.
+No additional configuration is needed; both read directly from your event and RSVP data.

 Discovery Feed (Pro)